Improve your data protection procedures with AssetCare

 If you store or process private data, you need to ensure that data is kept safe – including when you dispose of your IT equipment.
 New EU regulations mean you need to have clear plans in place for securely & irretrievably removing any sensitive information from your computer hard drives when you replace them.

-Data security has become more and more important over the past several years, and the EU has now weighed in with updated data security regulations- known as General Data Protection Regulation or GDPR.
-These rules are much tighter than the ones they have been replacing- national laws mostly dating from the 1990s, such as the UKs Data Protection Act 1998.
+Data security has become more and more important over the past several years, and the EU has now weighed in with updated data security regulations – known as General Data Protection Regulation or GDPR.
+These rules are much tighter than the ones they have been replacing – national laws such as the Data Protection Act 1998 in the UK.